THE PSYCHOTHERAPY OF CARL ROGERS:

 As the participants in these four, one-half hour sessions are fully aware, they have not experienced a whole course of therapy.
 Perhaps they have opened themselves to their own possibilities in relating through continual renewal rather than simple problem-solving.

-Ritchie and Philip have, perhaps surprisingly, experienced themselves here able to accept their own positive self-evaluation.
+Richie and Philip have, perhaps surprisingly, experienced themselves here able to accept their own positive self-evaluation.

 Steve and Dadisi entered an environment that allowed space for their emotions and further exploration of their psychological lives.